 Tips for Creating a Great Business Analyst CV

-Use these tips to make your business analyst CV the best it can be:
+Use these tips and our CV builder to make your business analyst CV the best it can be:

 - Your Work History section needs to be engaging.
 Use technical action verbs at the beginning of each statement.
 For example: designed, maintained, developed, restored, calculated, and solved.

 - Don’t lie about dates to make it seem like you don’t have work history gaps.
 Include any gaps in your employment history, but don’t include explanations of why you left positions.
 Only address this issue if asked about it during the interview.

 - Focus on leadership and communication skills to showcase your ability to coordinate personnel instead of only being focused on data.